-The main drawback of the present review is that most COT studies explored has been fitted in order to address the possibility to achieve COT status and not in those who experienced DMNs.
+The main drawback of the present review is that most COT studies explored have been fitted in order to address the possibility to achieve COT status and not in those who experienced DNMs.
 In fact, the majority of studies on IS withdrawal is referred to patients who demonstrated a stable clinical pathway with normal LFTs and no rejection post-OLT.
 An international registry including all adult and pediatric IS weaning experiences might represent an interesting approach to both gain knowledge about the entity of DNMs in OLT subjects and the final outcomes after IS withdrawal in such patients.

-The minimization of IS dosages would provide multiple beneficial aspects that include: (1) Releasing from all IS burdens; (2) remarkable savings in IS drugs[107]; (3) increased recipient’s quality of life after the reduction of daily medications, which can positively influence their compliance and graft outcomes in long-term treatments[9,128].
-COT immunological biomarkers are constantly researched since their clinical predictor role would represent a game changer in the transplantation field.
+The minimization of IS dosages would provide multiple beneficial aspects that include: (1) releasing from all IS burdens; (2) remarkable savings in IS drugs[107]; and (3) increased quality of life after the reduction of daily medications, which can positively influence compliance and graft outcomes in long-term treatments[9,128].
+COT immunological biomarkers are constantly researched because their clinical predictor role would represent a game changer in the transplantation field.
 The blood stream represents the most used source of non-invasive liver tolerance biomarkers due to its potential never-ending amount[129,130].
 Unfortunately, the lack of consistent assays and validated biomarkers that might predict graft failure currently represent an arduous issue.
-Patients are in desperate need of alternative treatments to lifelong IS and until reliable biomarkers are available the gold standard for rejection diagnosis is still represented by liver biopsies[131].
+Patients are in desperate need of alternative treatments to lifelong IS, and until reliable biomarkers are available the gold standard for rejection diagnosis is still represented by liver biopsies[131].

 Conclusion and future prospects

 In the last few decades, there have been multiple efforts to reach an IFS in OLT recipients.
 These attempts might lead to ethical concerns as they shift to a potential unsafe option, which could raise future complications.
-Patients demand the best long-term quality of life after such a tough experience as an organ transplantation.
-Researchers methodically commit to fulfill this urgency and physicians struggle to prevent the recurrence of physical and psychological complications that mainly result from the IS itself or from the primary disease recurrence.
+Patients demand the best long-term quality of life after such a tough experience of an organ transplantation.
+Researchers methodically commit to fulfill this urgency, and physicians struggle to prevent the recurrence of physical and psychological complications that mainly result from the IS itself or from the primary disease recurrence.

-A COT status perfectly frames the overarching goal of transplantation, which aims to provide the best quality of life for transplant recipients, who would not be burdened by the IS threats, while providing economic benefits.
-From these perspectives an IFS remains the most enticing path to follow, worth to be tried in spite of all the challenges to overcome.
+A COT status perfectly frames the overarching goal of transplantation, which aims to provide the best quality of life for transplant recipients who would not be burdened by the IS threats while providing economic benefits.
+From these perspectives an IFS remains the most enticing path to follow and considered worth it in spite of all the challenges to overcome.
 Likewise, the relatively recent field of regenerative medicine is constantly gaining ground through new outstanding findings.
 Specifically, the astonishing capabilities of the extracellular matrix capable of closely emulating the ideal milieu of native organs enhancing cell growth, migration and proliferation is promising to offer innovative hints for future research[132,133].

 We are still far away from a translational side of these results, but the immense potential of regenerative medicine surely represents a hope for future therapies and IS avoidance.
-More than 60 years ago the transplantation era began after the first successful transplantation was performed among identical twins and the first case of COT was described.
+More than 60 years ago the transplantation era began after the first successful transplantation was performed among identical twins, and the first case of COT was described.
 Since that moment, tolerance continues to be a grueling problem albeit remarkable steps were taken over the past decades.
 In fact, when experienced hands were called to action, undeniable evidence proved that a stable IFS is achievable in carefully selected OLT recipients.
-Clues that COT is no longer intangible is becoming clearer and the concept that considered IS weaning protocols as detrimental procedures should be now considered out-of-date.
-However, an in-depth knowledge is certainly required as many immunological pathways responsible for COT still remain arcane and crucial challenges about tolerance need to be addressed with further investigations.
+Clues that COT is no longer intangible is becoming clearer, and the concept that considered IS weaning protocols as detrimental procedures should be now considered out-of-date.
+However, an in-depth knowledge is certainly required as many immunological pathways responsible for COT still remain arcane, and crucial challenges about tolerance need to be addressed with further investigations.